 Products are becoming more and more complex and interconnected.
 With the uprising of the Internet of Things (IoT) and the opportunities given by the digitalisation of the Product Lifecycle, aka.
-Digital Transformation and Digital Twin addressing better ways is becoming even more important.
+Digital Transformation and Digital Twin, addressing better ways is becoming ever more important.
 To address this we need an inutitive, lean way which fosters reuse.
-Our approach Serenity based on a seamless Model Based Systems Engineering (MBSE) and breaking with todays status quo is a way to answer this challenge .
+Our approach Serenity is based on a seamless Model Based Systems Engineering (MBSE).
+This breaking with todays status quo and is our way to answer this challenge .

 Are you looking for simple practices to improve the collaboration between projects or to shorten your product development time?
 Or are you just interested in ways to boost the motivation of your development teams?
 Instead of applying complicated, unsuitable procedures, collect information about your organization and start a step-wise improvement project based on actual needs and competencies.

 You need to prepare your organization for the change.
 The change receives a direction – with the vision, which entails the goals as well as their value for the customers and the organization.
 Prioritize the topics to address, and build a list of improvements called the improvement backlog.
 It will grant a sound basis for a successful continuous improvement.
 Use agile principles, to learn and adapt your improvement backlog as you move forward.

 At the beginning of every improvement project, carefully build a picture of the actual situation.
 What is already working fine?
 What can be kept and propagated between projects?
 Get a balanced view from your team about what they think is most important and the different objectives they want to achieve.
 If the team stands behind the aimed objectives, it will embrace the change emotionally.